russjfreeman/vanputer/README.md

 # vanputer
-A Rasperry Pi sensor collection for all you vanlifers :-)
+A Rasperry Pi sensor collection for us vanlifers :-)

 A grand plan, and like so many projects it may end up going nowhere BUT it seems pretty interesting and fun so...

-I'm currently in the process of converting a Mercedes Benz Sprinter LWB into a home for me for the next few years, and being a software developer I saw it as a chance to collect some real world data.
+I'm currently in the process of converting a Mercedes Benz Sprinter LWB into a home for me and my girlfriend for the next few years, and being a software developer I saw it as a chance to collect some real world data.

 So while the van build is in progress I'd like to use this repo for my own notes and so I can share ideas with others.

 My experience is 30+ years of writing software from 6502 and z80 assembler to my current favourite NodeJS, and so that's the tool I'll be using.

-I have zero experience with Raspberry Pi (and don't currently own one) and zero experience with Linux.
+I have zero experience with Raspberry Pi (Just got one, woohoo) and zero experience with Linux.
 But, I also have zero experience of turning an empty panel van into a home but I'm still doing that :-)

 ## What is it?
 Imagine a little computer running in your van, using your mobile internet when it can (and frugally, and configurably) to phone home to your OWN or a provider's server, where all your data is stored and potentially shared with friends and family (perhaps not GPS, that needs to lag a week or so).